-Note: The members of the General Partner identified herein are holders of equity interests in the General Partner that are distinct from the Securities offered to investors through the Offering.
-While the General Partner controls and manages the Issuer, the Securities are debt securities and their terms are governed solely by the contractual requirements under NPA and the accompanying notes.
-Please see Section VII - "Certain
+Note: The sole shareholder identified herein holds equity interests in the Issuer, distinct from the Securities offered to investors through the Offering.
+While the sole shareholder has management control over the Issuer, the Securities are debt securities and their terms are contractual terms governed solely by the NPA and the accompanying notes.
+Please see Section VII - "Certain Legal Matters and Tax Considerations" - for more information.
+For the avoidance of doubt, the sole shareholder may not limit, dilute or qualify the Securities issued pursuant to this Offering other than as contractually agreed to in the NPA and the accompanying notes.